thesamet/intcode-disasm/src/docs/machine_arch.md

 For example, if the memory address 123 contains the value 50, the last instruction will jump to address 50 and execution will continue from there.

+When computing offsets manually, for example in tests, it is important to remember that the goto instruction is 3 numbers long, since it is implemented using if-true-jump.
 ### Assignment `x = y`

 The machine does not have direct assignment (copying the value from one location to another).
 This instruction is interpreted as addition of zero.
 For example: